Simulating magic state cultivation with few Clifford terms: The cutting decomposition re-visited

-\end{widetext} A natural question to ask is whether this number of terms persists when random errors are applied to each edge in the ZX-diagram.
+In an earlier manuscript \cite{wan2025cuttingstabiliserdecompositionsmagic} we studied the cutting decomposition \cite{Codsi2022Masters,Sutcliffe_2024,Sutcliffe2025thesis} and showed that the error-free $d=3$ and $d=5$ magic cultivation circuits can be represented with a stabiliser decomposition of $4$ and $8$ terms respectively \cite{wan2025cuttingstabiliserdecompositionsmagic}.
+We summarised the results in Figure~\ref{fig:large_d3_d5} (see Appendix~\ref{appendix:cutting_diagrams}, presented in landscape format for readability) for the $d=3$ and $d=5$ cases respectively.
+A natural question to ask is whether this number of terms persists when random errors are applied to each edge in the ZX-diagram.
 For a feasible simulation, we require that Pauli errors be included on each edge of the ZX-diagram while still keeping the number of terms in its cutting decomposition manageable.
 Furthermore, how does the number of terms scale with the error rate?

-In order to study this, we subject every edge of the cultivation circuits to Pauli-${X}/{Y}/{Z}$ error, where each Pauli-${X}/{Y}/{Z}$ error occurs with probability $p/3$, govern by the channel:
+In order to study this, we subject every edge of the cultivation circuits to Pauli-${X}/{Y}/{Z}$ error, where each Pauli-${X}/{Y}/{Z}$ error occurs with probability $p/3$, governed by the channel:

 This is the standard single qubit depolarising error channel applied to every edge.
 For example, in the $d=3$ circuit (from \eqref{eq:MSC_d_3_full}), an error realisation is shown in \eqref{eq:d3_error},